cross-rs/cross/README.md

 ## Minimum Supported Rust Version (MSRV)

-This crate is guaranteed to compile on stable Rust 1.77.2 and up.
-It *might* compile with older versions but that may change in any new patch release.
+This crate is guaranteed to compile on stable Rust 1.88.0 and up.
+It *might* compile with older versions, but that may change in any new patch release.

-Some cross-compilation targets require a later Rust version, and using Xargo requires a nightly Rust toolchain.
+Some cross-compilation targets require a later Rust version.

+### Xargo
+"Xargo" is no longer supported since its maintenance was stopped a long time ago, and its compilation is now problematic.

 ## License